TluckDucky/TraceLNC/README.md

 <h1 align="center"> TracerLNC - Pipeline for human Transcriptome Assembly and Core Evaluation of novel lncRNAs </h1>

 ## Description:
 This document provides a description of a pipeline to assmble a new human transcriptome, to annotate novel lncRNAs and to perform further downstream analyses.
+The "Core Evaluation of novel lncRNAs" is related to the part of the pipeline that transforms the identification of an RNA sequence into functional and biological knowledge.

 <p align="center">
 <img loading="lazy" src="http://img.shields.io/static/v1?label=status&message=developing&color=blue"/>